 May 10, 2014 00:00 By Piyanut Tumnukasetchai

-After filing three complaints at Thung Song Hong Police Station against officers for attempted murder, violating his constitutional right to freedom of assembly, and "unjustly" carrying out their duty, the monk led a group of protesters to rally at the CAPO again.
-He demanded that the officers apologise and said he would withdraw the complaints.
+The monk, in response, vowed to file three complaints at Thung Song Hong police station today against officers for attempted murder, violating his constitutional rights to freedom of assembly, and “unjustly” carrying out their duty.